Island's Sunrise: Usage

-On April 1, despite the rain leading to a temporary reduction in the protesting crowd outside the Legislative Yuan, the band took the initiative to lead the students in a rousing chorus of "Island's Sunrise" at 9:00 p.m.
-The performance had a remarkable impact, revitalizing the protest on Qingdao East Road and Zhenjiang Street to its previous size.
-The event indirectly contributed to the surge in viewership of "Island's Sunrise" on YouTube, surpassing 500,000 views.
-Wu Qingtan, the director of the First Taiwan Army Special Forces Rights Promotion Association, anticipated that the number of views would soon surpass one million, emphasizing that the Taiwanese people were singing the song as a symbol of resistance against the unforgivable.
-Notably, on March 31, "Island's Sunrise" and "Goodnight!
+Wu Qingtan, the director of the First Taiwan Army Special Forces Rights Promotion Association, anticipated that the number of views would soon surpass one million and stated that the Taiwanese people were singing the song as a "symbol of resistance against the unforgivable".
+On March 31, "Island's Sunrise" and "Goodnight!
 Formosa!" by Fire EX. claimed the top two spots on the iTunes chart.